bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 As you can see, we now have a way to quickly examine the output of our DOM emitting functions.
 This can be very helpful.

+Comment out the logging functions above before you go on.

 ### Windows and Doors